 - Free admission tickets will not be provided to students in summer camps and after-school or charitable children's programs.

 Reschedule/Cancel a Field Trip

-- To reschedule/cancel a field trip, you must contact Visitor Services as soon as possible.
+- To reschedule/cancel a field trip, you must contact Visitor Services immediately.

-- While the Museum will try to accommodate schedule changes, we cannot guarantee the availability of admission tickets if school groups are not able to visit at the originally scheduled day and time.
+- While the Museum tries to accommodate schedule changes, we cannot guarantee the availability of admission tickets if school groups are not able to visit at the originally scheduled day and time.